xrdocs/8000/_blogs/cisco-8000-platform-security.md

 Observed DB is collected by firmware every time the board is booted and extended to the TAm device.
 If some measurements are not available through firmware, those needs to be collected immediately after those measurements are available from operating system drivers.
 It is an indication of a breach, if the observed DB does not match the imprint DB.
 This breach will result in an RMA.

+# Conclusion

 Cybersecurity is a growing and sustaining challenge for Service Providers across the globe.
 Cisco has taken unprecedented steps to address this challenge using its trustworthy framework.
 Platform security is the cornerstone of Cisco’s security strategy.
 Cisco 8000 feature portfolio includes all the security features presented in this white paper.
 With these Built-in-Security features, Cisco 8000 family is ready to circumvent security threats keeping the network safe and secure.

 ### References
-1. Cisco VNI Forecast
-2. Cisco 2018 Annual Cybersecurity Report
+1. Cisco 2018 Annual Cybersecurity Report
+2. Cisco VNI Forecast
 3. Mindcommerce
 4. 2017 Cost of Data Breach Study Benchmark research sponsored by IBM Security Independently conducted by Ponemon Institute LLCJune 2017